Medicine should not be one-size-fits-all

 Our models are generative, transparent, explainable, and testable.
 In contrast to black box methods, we know what these models are doing.

-Our models work well in the small data regime, such as in Rare Diseases, where we need to take advantage of information external to the clinical trial.
+Our models work well in the small data regime, such as in platform trials in Oncology and Rare Diseases, where we need to take advantage of information external to the clinical trial.

 Using Ordinary Differential Equation (ODE) solvers we encode how the drug diffuses through different parts of the body.Learn More